Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

-One reviewer expressed empathy for passersby who might be unintentionally captured in the middle of others’ game space, noting that they \emph{"don't look too pleased"} (L26).
-The impropriety of engaging the game in certain contexts was also highlighted, with one reviewer commenting, \emph{"It seems pretty impolite to be LARPing in a busy train station"} (L10).

-The rest comments expressed more straight-forward emotions towards this phenomenon as \emph{"playing complete idiots in public places"} (L2), or \emph{"dork"} or \emph{“dorky”} to using HMD on streets (4/63), and refer the MR street players as \emph{"being a nuisance to everyone"} (L27).

-The aesthetics and form factor of the MR devices were also a point of concern, with one reviewer comparing the experience to strapping \emph{"a heavy awkward thing to the front of my face"} (L5).

-These responses reflect explicit social disapproval of public immersive MR games.
-It underscores the challenges of overcoming social awkwardness and perceived impropriety.
-Addressing these concerns will be crucial in fostering widespread adoption and acceptance of this emerging form of entertainment in public spaces.

-Regarding the on-site participants, only 1 participant showed slight hesitation and discomfort when first introduced to the headset in public, who later accepted it and tried the game (P20).
-Other on-site participants didn’t express feelings of awkwardness or initiate this topic in interviews until the researchers asked about their feelings of social awkwardness in the interview.
+Regarding the on-site participants, only one participant showed slight hesitation and discomfort when first introduced to the headset in public, who later accepted it and tried the game (P20).
+Other on-site participants did not express feelings of awkwardness or initiate this topic in interviews until the researchers asked about their feelings of social awkwardness in the interview.

-\subsubsection{Establishing social norms}
+\subsubsection{Establishing social norms (7/63)}

 While some users expressed concerns about the social awkwardness and perceived impropriety of using MR technology in public spaces, others held a more optimistic view.
-They believed that the adoption of new technologies has historically led to changes in social norms, and MR street play is likely to follow a similar path (7/63).
+They believed that the adoption of new technologies has historically led to changes in social norms, and MR street play is likely to follow a similar path.

 Several users drew comparisons to the normalization of other technologies and behaviors that were once considered socially unacceptable or embarrassing.
-One participant noted that talking with headphones is now socially acceptable, despite the initial awkwardness of \emph{"talking to the air"} (P20).
-Another user pointed out that glasses, umbrellas, and bikes were all "embarrassing at first until it becomes normalized" (L23).
-Some participants expressed confidence that technological evolution would lead to reduced headset sizes, drawing parallels to the historical miniaturization of mobile phones from their initial \emph{"brick-like"} dimensions to current compact forms that have gained widespread social acceptance (L22).
+One participant noted that talking with headphones is now socially acceptable, despite the initial awkwardness of \dquote{talking to the air} (P20).
+Another user pointed out that glasses, umbrellas, and bikes were all \dquote{embarrassing at first until it becomes normalized} (L23).
+Some participants expressed confidence that technological evolution would lead to reduced headset sizes, drawing parallels to the historical miniaturization of mobile phones from their initial \dquote{brick-like} dimensions to current compact forms that have gained widespread social acceptance (L12).